-SRES # 10 will be a single-track school on a traditional early start calendar (August-June).
-The school will follow the District's Early Start Calendar.
-The school year will include 180 days of instruction with 55,100 minutes, which is the minimum required time.
+SRES # 11 will be a single track school on a traditional school calendar (August-June).
+The school year will include 180 days of instruction with 55,100 minutes which is the minimum required time.
 The Principal will be responsible for ensuring the bell schedule complies with District policies and guidelines pertaining to the different types of school days (e.g. Professional Development Day, Minimum Day, etc.).
 Breakfast and lunch will be provided daily.
-The school day begins at 8:00 a.m. and ends at 2:30 p.m.
+The school day begins at 8:00 a.m. and ends at 2:30 p.m. (see Attachment 4: School Calendar; Attachment 5: Daily Schedule).
 The student teacher ratio will follow the district Norm chart.
-K-3 will have a ratio of 24:1 and grades 4-5 will have a ratio of 30.5:1.
+K-3 will have a ratio of 24:1 and grades 4-6 will have a ratio of 30.5:1